Acting VOA Director Pledges To Protect Newsroom Despite Inquiry Into Reporter

 Reactions to the report came in a rush on Monday.

-Rep. Eliot Engel, D-N.Y., chairman of the House Committee on Foreign Affairs, renewed his call for the resignation of USAGM CEO Michael Pack.
-Sen. Chris Murphy, D-Conn., a member of the Senate Committee on Foreign Relations, tweeted that he was huddling with staff to determine a response.
+Rep. Eliot Engel, D-N.Y., chairman of the House Foreign Affairs Committee, renewed his call for the resignation of USAGM CEO Michael Pack.
+Sen. Chris Murphy, D-Conn., a member of the Senate Foreign Relations Committee, tweeted that he was huddling with staff to determine a response.

 The Government Accountability Project, a public interest group, filed a whistleblower complaint with the inspector general of the U.S. State Department on behalf of the VOA reporter.
 The Committee to Protect Journalists said it was "deeply concerned."
 The Asian American Journalists Association called the investigation "alarming," and cited NPR's reporting as revealing "the latest in a slew of insidious actions undermining VOA's editorial independence."